Team Canada’s Most Iconic Hockey Jerseys

 READ: 4 Olympic hockey champs tell you why the jersey matters

 This version of the jersey was worn by some of the most iconic Canadian hockey players of all time.
-Patrick Roy, Ray Bourque and Wayne Gretzky will forever be remembered wearing this uniform at the 1998 Nagano Games.
+Patrick Roy, Ray Bourque and Wayne Gretzky will forever be remembered wearing this uniform at Nagano 1998.

 The Iconic